-This expression means more than loving to be kind.
-When it comes to God, “A Theological Word Book of the Bible,” said, “The theological importance of the word ‘chesed’ is that it stands more than any other word for the attitude which both parties to a covenant ought to maintain towards each other.
+Here's why: The expression “chesedh” means more than loving to be kind.
+When it comes to God, “A Theological Word Book of the Bible,” says, “The theological importance of the word ‘chesed’ is that it stands more than any other word for the attitude which both parties to a covenant ought to maintain towards each other.

 "The word stands for the wonder of his unfailing love for the people of his choice, and the solving of the problem of the relation between his righteousness and his loving-kindness passes beyond human comprehension.”

-This indefinable word that’s associated with being true to one’s promise — even if it causes difficulties — is seen in the Bible’s account at 2Samuel 9:1-13: It reads, “One day David asked, “Is anyone in Saul’s family still alive — anyone to whom I can show kindness for Jonathan’s sake?”
+This indefinable word that’s associated with being true to one’s promise, loyal to love — even if it causes difficulties — is seen in the Bible’s account at 2Samuel 9:1-13: It reads, “One day David asked, “Is anyone in Saul’s family still alive — anyone to whom I can show kindness for Jonathan’s sake?”
 He summoned a man named Ziba, who had been one of Saul’s servants.
 “Are you Ziba?” the king asked.

 “Yes sir, I am,” Ziba replied.